 Maria Blut Hermitage: A Place of Peaceful Energy

 Stage 1 of the Koasa Trail starts at the Tourist Office in St. Johann in Tirol.
-While walking past beautiful farmhouses towards Landcafé Hinterkaiser (closed on Mondays and Tuesdays), you can already see the Wilder Kaiser range and the Niederkaiserkamm ridge.
+While walking past beautiful farmhouses towards the former Landcafé Hinterkaiser, you can already see the Wilder Kaiser range and the Niederkaiserkamm ridge.

 A gnarly forest trail opens up to a clearing at 856 meters above sea level where the Weeping Mary hermitage, a kind of chapel with pretty turrets made from wood shingles, is situated.
 The hermitage has been inhabited continuously for over 300 years.
 The rustic wooden bench below the wayside cross beckons to sit and enjoy the peace and quiet of this place.